Erectile Dysfunction

 • Long-term drug use or heavy alcohol consumption can affect neurological and vascular function, contributing to erectile dysfunction.

-• Physical Injuries, particularly if they damage the nerves or arteries that contribute or control erections.
+• Physical Injuries, particularly if they damage the nerves or arteries that contribute to or control erections.

 • Complications resulting from erectile dysfunction may include: